apostrophecms/docs/docs/reference/module-api/module-overview.md

 ### `handlers(self)`

 The `handlers` function takes the module as an argument and must return an object.
 The object keys should be names of existing server-side events.
 The value of those event keys should be an object of functions to execute when those events fire.
+Event handlers may be asynchronous (async) functions.
 <!-- TODO: Link to the reference to or guide on server-side events when available. -->

 Events belonging to the same module where the handlers are defined, or from its base class, can be referenced simply by name, e.g., `beforeInsert` for any piece type.
 You may also add handlers in one module that respond to events in other modules.
 Those event names should be prefixed with the name of the module where the event fires followed by a colon, e.g., `@apostrophecms/page:beforeSend`.